luandersonsnts/andreoli-consorcios/replit.md

 # Overview

-This is a modern full-stack web application for Firme INVESTIMENTOS, an investment advisory company.
-The application is built with React for the frontend and Express.js for the backend, designed to showcase investment services and capture leads through various forms.
-The site includes sections for investment simulations, client testimonials, complaint submissions, and job applications.
-The company uses a blue and white color scheme with a distinctive bear logo.
+This is a modern full-stack web application for ANDREOLI CONSÓRCIOS, a consortium advisory company.
+The application is built with React for the frontend and Express.js for the backend, designed to showcase consortium services and capture leads through various forms.
+The site includes sections for consortium simulations, client testimonials, complaint submissions, and job applications.
+The company uses a blue and white color scheme with a distinctive logo.

 # User Preferences